renejfc/renejfc/README.md

 ### Hello world <img src="https://github.com/renejfc/renejfc/blob/master/assets/hi.gif" width="24px">
 ----
 > #### René is a curious person that loves to learn new things and make others love 'em too.
-He's an [Internet, Web Development, UX/UI] enthusiast, trying to contribute to the Hispanic tech community by sharing about his journey through it.
+He's an «internet, web development, UX/UI» enthusiast, trying to contribute to the hispanic tech community by sharing his journey through it.
 > ##### Also, he loves music, rainy days, and connect with people. :)
 ----
 - 👨‍💻 **I'm currently working on:** my first portfolio